NikolasMarkou/multiscale_variational_autoencoder/README.md

 It is similar to a wavelet decomposition with a learnable encoding in the middle.

 It creates different scale representation of an image and then encodes it into z-domain.

 The downscaled versions are used to learn high level features and the higher level versions encode minute details.

+The model allows to create as much as log_2(input_size) numbers of levels.

 ![GitHub Logo](graphics/mvae.jpg)